Introduction

 - Net Promoter Score (NPS): A measure of how likely your customers are to recommend your brand to others.

-By monitoring these metrics within your Growave dashboard, you can identify which parts of your engagement strategy are driving the most value and where you might need to adjust your approach.
+By monitoring these metrics within your Growave dashboard, you can run continuous experimentation—testing different reward thresholds or email subject lines—to identify which parts of your engagement strategy are driving the most revenue.

 Choosing the Right Customer Engagement Solution for Your Store

 Not all engagement platforms are created equal.
-When evaluating your options, consider these three critical factors:
+When evaluating your options, you need a framework that balances technical capability with long-term strategy.

-Does the solution play well with the rest of your tech stack?
+- Integration and Ease of Use: Does the solution play well with the rest of your tech stack?
 For Shopify merchants, this means deep integration with Shopify POS, Shopify Flow, and popular marketing tools like Klaviyo, Omnisend, and Gorgias.
-You want a system that feels like a natural extension of your store, not a clunky add-on.

-As your brand grows, your needs will change.
-A startup might only need basic points and reviews, while a Shopify Plus brand might require advanced API access, headless commerce support, and B2B loyalty capabilities.
-Choose a platform that offers a clear path from a free or entry-level plan to enterprise-grade features.
-You can explore how our tiers evolve by visiting our pricing page.
+- Scalability and Implementation Complexity: As your brand grows, your needs will change.
+A startup might only need basic points and reviews, while a Shopify Plus brand might require advanced API access and headless commerce support.
+Look for a solution with a clear implementation roadmap that doesn't take months to deploy.

 How to Get Started with a Unified Engagement Strategy